THE CONCLUDING CHAPTER OF CRAWFORD

 "A Portrait of Joan" is the warm, sincere account of an underprivileged Kansas City girl who, through hard work and determination, rose to become an honored actress of great magnitude and a respected figure in American industry.
 It is full of glamorous moments, heart-warming episodes and exciting personalities."

-Joan's first autobiography is typically ridiculed as being "whitewashed," however, she is rather straightforward in the telling of her life.
+Joan's first autobiography is typically ridiculed as too "whitewashed," however, Joan is rather straightforward in the telling of her life.
 This autobiography was published before the time when it became fashionable to shock the reader with personal confessions in order to sell the book.
 Joan does not present herself as perfect, or as someone who always made the right choice.
 She cites her faults, but does so with class and taste.
+This book is the best biography on Joan Crawford because you are obtaining the information directly from the source.

 "The Films of Joan Crawford" by Lawrence J. Quirk, 1968 (Published by Cadillac Publishing Co., Inc) (220 pages)